raulmejia/DSP-Oszwald/README.md

 This repository sores code to analyze DSP data

-The master script is named "DSP_Orchester.R" this will call other modules when he need them.
+The master script is named "DSP_Orchester.R" this program will call other modules when he need them.